sic2/MarchingSquares/README.md

 # TODO

 	[] Camera dynamic path
-	[] Create an extended set of predefined locations of the camera [] Create more color schemes
+	[/] Create an extended set of predefined locations of the camera [/] Create color schemes
 	[] If number of contours cannot be halved, than set to max [] Create menus
 	[] Info panel